winering/Preferabli-for-iOS/PreferabliDataSDK/PreferabliDataSDK/tools/PreferabliDataSDK.docc/PreferabliDataSDK.md

 ![Preferabli logo](https://s3.amazonaws.com/winering-production/d28520ba508d1031df8e5458fd6bc224)

 Use this framework to integrate Preferabli's powerful preference technology into your applications.
 For a full working example, [download our demo application](https://github.com/winering/Preferabli-for-iOS).

 Written in Swift 5.
+Requires Minimum Deployment Target of iOS 13.

 ## Topics